 The Subject Lands are located adjacent to Regional Road 27, an arterial road under the jurisdiction of York Region.
-The Development Concept proposes a signalized intersection on Regional Road 27 at "Street C" aligned opposite Hedgerow Lane, as shown on Attachment 3.
-York Region Transportation Services Staff have reviewed the Application and require the Owner to investigate the following improvements to Regional Road 27 at the Scoped Block Plan and Draft Plan of Subdivision Application stages:
+The Development Concept includes signalized intersections on Regional Road 27 at "Street B", and at the intersection of Regional Road 27 and Kirby Road, as shown on Attachment 3.
+York Region Transportation Services Staff have reviewed the Application and require the Owner to investigate the following improvements to Regional Road 27 at the Scoped Block Plan and Draft Plan of Subdivision Application stage:

-- Widening of Regional Road 27 to four lanes (36 m wide right-of-way) between Major Mackenzie Drive and Kirby Road - Providing pedestrian and cyclists facilities on Regional Road 27 to accommodate and encourage alternative modes of transportation from the Development Concept - c) Implementation of a Traffic Demand Management ('TDM') Plan including a communication strategy to deliver information packages to residents to encourage the use of alternative modes of transportation - d) Provide interconnections with adjacent developments or existing communities in order to consolidate and reduce the number of accesses onto Regional roads (as identified in Regional Official Plan Policy 7.2.53) - e) Provide direct pedestrian and cycling connections to the boundary roadways and adjacent developments to facilitate active transportation
+- Widening of Regional Road 27 to four lanes (36 m wide right-of-way) between Major Mackenzie Drive and Kirby Road - b) Providing pedestrian and cyclists facilities on Regional Road 27 to accommodate and encourage alternative modes of transportation from the Development - c) Implementation of a Traffic Demand Management ('TDM') Plan including a communication strategy to deliver information packages to residents to encourage the use of alternative modes of transportation - d) Provide interconnections with adjacent developments or existing communities in order to consolidate and reduce the number of accesses onto Regional roads (as identified in Regional Official Plan Policy 7.2.53)

+e) Provide direct pedestrian and cycling connections to the boundary roadways and adjacent developments to facilitate active transportation